pysat/pysat/.github/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
-Please see ``CONTRIBUTING.rst`` for more guidelines.
+Please see ``CONTRIBUTING.md`` for more guidelines.

 ## Type of change